Wizz Jones

-Raymond Ronald Jones (born 25 April 1939), better-known as Wizz Jones, is an English acoustic guitarist, singer and songwriter.
-He was born in Thornton Heath, Surrey, England and has been performing since the late 1950s and recording from 1965 to the present.
-He has worked with many of the notable guitarists of the British folk revival, such as John Renbourn and Bert Jansch.
+Raymond Ronald "Wizz" Jones (25 April 1939 – 27 April 2025) was an English acoustic guitarist, and singer-songwriter.
+He performed from the late 1950s and recorded from 1965 until 2025.
+He possessed what was described as "unparalleled virtuosity" on the guitar and worked with many of the notable guitarists of the British folk revival, such as John Renbourn and Bert Jansch.
+He taught Keith Richards, Eric Clapton was "an avid follower", and others he influenced included Rod Stewart, Paul Simon and Bruce Springsteen.

+Career

 Early days

-Jones became infatuated with the bohemian image of Woody Guthrie and Jack Kerouac and grew his hair long.
-His mother had started calling him Wizzy after the Beano comic strip character "Wizzy the Wuz" because at the age of nine Raymond was a budding magician.
-The nickname stuck throughout his school years and when he formed his first band, "The Wranglers", in 1957 the name became permanent.
-Bert Jansch later said, "I think he's the most underrated guitarist ever."
-In the early 1960s he went busking in Paris, France, and there mixed in an artistic circle that included Rod Stewart, Alex Campbell, Clive Palmer (Incredible String Band) and Ralph McTell.
+Jones was born on 25 April 1939 in Thornton Heath, Surrey.
+His father, who had been listed as "missing in action" in World War II, reappeared three years later, and Jones wrote "one of his most poignant songs", 'The Burma Star', about his father's experiences during the war and his struggle to readjust afterwards.
+He became infatuated with the bohemian image of Woody Guthrie and Jack Kerouac and grew his hair long.
+His mother started calling him Wizzy after the Beano comic strip character "Wizzy the Wuz" because at the age of nine he performed card tricks, and the nickname stuck throughout his school years.
+When he formed his first band, a skiffle group called "The Wranglers", in 1957, the name became permanent.
+He took up the guitar in the mid-1950s after being inspired by seeing American folk and blues musicians Big Bill Broonzy and Ramblin' Jack Elliott perform in London.

+In the early 1960s Jones went busking in Paris, and mixed in an artistic circle that included Rod Stewart, Alex Campbell, Clive Palmer (The Incredible String Band) and Ralph McTell.
 After a couple of years travelling throughout Europe and North Africa he returned to England, and married his long-time girlfriend Sandy to raise a family.
+He appeared on BBC television with Alan Whicker in a feature about beatniks.
+Bert Jansch said later that he thought Jones was "the most underrated guitarist ever."

-In 1965, his only single was released: Bob Dylan's "Ballad of Hollis Brown".
+In the mid-1960s he had a recording contract with United Artists, and among several solo releases was Bob Dylan's "Ballad of Hollis Brown".
 By this time the skiffle boom was over but one of the stars of that movement, Chas McDevitt, used Jones' guitar-playing on five albums in 1965 and 1966.
 Another musician on those sessions was the bluegrass banjo-player, Pete Stanley.
-In 1966, Jones and Stanley released an album, Sixteen Tons of Bluegrass, but this partnership broke down in 1967, as Jones then turned solo.
+In 1966, Jones and Stanley released an album, Sixteen Tons of Bluegrass.
+The partnership ended in 1967 when Jones turned solo.